Astra-Appalachia/astra-appalachia.github.io/_posts/missions/2023-02-10-Cycle3Mission1.md

 This Exemplary Mission uses the *Hammer and Anvil* Deployment Map from the *Warhammer: The Horus Heresy – Age of Darkness Rulebook*, with the Defender selecting a Deployment Zone first and then the Attacker deploying first in the remaining Deployment Zone.

-Before beginning their deployment, the Attacker must split their force into two sections – the *Vanguard* and *Assault Force*.
-The Assault Force must contain all *Heavy Support*, *Lords of War* and *Elites* choices, whilst all *Troops* and *Fast Attack* choices must be placed into the Vanguard.
-Any *HQ* choices in the Attacker’s army may be placed into either section.
-The Vanguard is deployed onto the battlefield normally, while the Assault Force must be placed into Reserves.
-Once the Attacker has deployed all models in their Vanguard, the Defender deploys their entire army as they would normally.

 ## Special Rules

 *Reserves*, *In the Light of the Widow*, *Secrets of the Forge*, *Sudden Death*, *Technical Expertise*